Frampton in 1902.

 Frampton produced many portrait busts and memorial statues, and these latter often incorporated small, inventive arts and crafts figures.
 As befitted his training, he devoted much effort to architectural sculpture, most spectacularly for the Lloyds Registry building in Fenchurch Street.
 Frampton's wife, Christabel, was a painter.

 Examples of Frampton's symbolist ideal sculptures are Lamia (1900) in a plaster version in Birmingham, and Mysteriarch (1892) in Liverpool, both sometimes shown in Symbolist and Art Nouveau exhibitions.
-His portrait statues include the Queen Victoria monument in Leeds (now on Woodhouse Moor), Dame Alice Owen in Potters Bar, three statues, including Rathbone, in St John's Gardens, Liverpool, and in London, the W. S Gilbert monument and Walter Besant on the Embankment, Quintin Hogg in Portland Place and his very late (1920) Edith Cavell in St Martins Place.
+His portrait statues include the Queen Victoria monument in Leeds (now on Woodhouse Moor), Dame Alice Owen in Potters Bar, three statues, including Rathbone, in St John's Gardens, Liverpool, the 3rd Marquess of Salisbury in Hatfield, and in London, the W. S Gilbert monument and Walter Besant on the Embankment, Quintin Hogg in Portland Place and his very late (1920) Edith Cavell in St Martins Place.
 And in Kensington Gardens, rather defying classification, is his Peter Pan Monument.
 Among his architectural works in London are the spandrel figures over the entrance to the Victoria and Albert Museum, spandrel reliefs for Electra House, Moorgate (now owned by a University), and the bronze figures and stone carvings for the aforementioned Lloyds Registry in Fenchurch Street.
 Outside London, we must also mention the figures he made for Glasgow City Art Gallery.
 Examples of portrait busts are at Peterborough.
 A rather good Boer War Memorial is at Salford - shown on this page.

 Frampton stands out as one of the most important of the New Sculptors, and the accessibility of his work in museums and architectural sculpture across the country makes it easy to acquire a familiarity with his works.